danday74/git-diff/README.md

 git-diff takes 3 arguments, the **old string** to diff, the **new string** to diff and optionally an [options object](#options-object)

-git-diff returns the git diff or `undefined` where there is no difference.
+git-diff returns the git difference or `undefined` where there is no difference.

-String diff example:
+String diff example usage:

 ```javascript 1.5
 var gitDiff = require('git-diff')